How do I keep my wallet safe?

 Security do's and don'ts: how to keep your wallet secure

-- Do keep multiple pen-and-paper copies of your 12 word backup phrase.
-We recommend to store the copies in multiple different places as well.
+- Do keep multiple pen-and-paper copies of your 12-word backup phrase.
+We recommend storing the copies in multiple different places as well.
+If you need any help with locating the phrase in your wallet app, see our guide How to view your private keys/backup phrase.

 - Do make sure you have made no mistakes while writing your backup phrase down.